 Treatment may not be necessary if you have fibroids but don't have any symptoms, or if you only have minor symptoms that aren't significantly affecting your everyday activities.

 Fibroids often shrink after the menopause, fibroids often shrink, and it is likely your symptoms will either ease slightly or disappear completely.

 and your symptoms will usually either ease or disappear completely.

 If you have fibroids that need treatment, your GP may recommend medication to help relieve your symptoms.
 However, you may need to see a gynaecologist (specialist in the female reproductive system) for further medication or surgery if these are ineffective.
 See your GP to discuss the best treatment plan for you.

 The various treatments for fibroids are outlined below.

 Medication for symptoms

-There are medicines available that can be used to reduce heavy periods, but they can be less effective the larger your fibroids are.
+Medicines are available that can be used to reduce heavy periods, but they can be less effective the larger your fibroids are.
 These medications are described below.

 Levonorgestrel intrauterine system (LNG-IUS)

-LNG-IUS is a small, plastic device placed in your womb and slowly releases the progestogen hormone called levonorgestrel.
-LNG-IUS stops the lining of your womb from growing quickly, so that it is thinner and your bleeding becomes lighter.
+The levonorgestrel intrauterine system LNG-IUSis a small, plastic, t-shaped device placed in your womb that slowly releases the progestogen hormone levonorgestrel.
+It stops your womb lining growing quickly, so it's thinner and your bleeding becomes lighter.